Chris-Mingay/color-graphics-adapter-of-babel/README.md

 My direct inspiration is [The Universal Slideshow](http://babelia.libraryofbabel.info/slideshow.html) by Jonathan Basile.

-As of the time of writing, I'm not even convinced my implementation can actually show every possible image ever, certainly not via the random image interface.
-Hopefully this is something I manage to figure out as part of the fun!
+~~As of the time of writing, I'm not even convinced my implementation can actually show every possible image ever, certainly not via the random image interface.
+Hopefully this is something I manage to figure out as part of the fun!~~

+I believe it does actually index every possible image and every single one can be referenced randomly (if you've got the time).

 ## Demo